awsdocs/aws-support-user-guide/doc_source/incident-response.md

 Use the following options to inform yourself about operational issues:
 + View AWS operational issues with broad impact on the [AWS Service Health Dashboard](https://status.aws.amazon.com/)\.
 For example, events that affect a service or Region that isn't specific to your account\.
-+ View operational issues for individual accounts in the [AWS Personal Health Dashboard](https://phd.aws.amazon.com)\.
++ View operational issues for individual accounts in the [AWS Health Dashboard](https://phd.aws.amazon.com)\.
 For example, events that affect services or resources in your account\.
-For more information, see [Getting started with the AWS Personal Health Dashboard](https://docs.aws.amazon.com/health/latest/ug/getting-started-phd.html) in the *AWS Health User Guide*\.
+For more information, see [Getting started with the AWS Health Dashboard](https://docs.aws.amazon.com/health/latest/ug/getting-started-phd.html) in the *AWS Health User Guide*\.